 You climb out of bed and put your robe on, wrapping it tightly around you.
 You examine the June bugs, take roll call.
 Sylvester, Frangelica, Bryant, Nuchi, Manuel, Zane, Eva, Bo, Jian, Arnold.
 Everyone is present and accounted for, their exoskeletons perfectly intact.
 You are envious of their armor.

 You take a deep breath, pull your hood over your head, then walk out the front door.
 The elder crow alerts the others of your presence.
 Cawcawcaw cawcawcaw, a new urgency in their calls.
 You shadow-box the air, daring the crows to challenge you.
 One by one, they begin to surround you.
 Left, right, uppercut, right, right, you dance around your yard like a more agile, less sad version of yourself.

 The crows fly in circles around you, so fast that you can’t see the individual birds.
 Just the dark blur of their hostility, like a tornado.

 Over the years you grow old and fragile inside that tornado.
 Your punches turn to gentle waves, your feet become cement blocks.
 The crows lose their voices and the only thing you can hear is Lynx telling you that the stamps were expired.
 That she’s here and everywhere.

-Marisa Crane is a lesbian writer and editor.
-Her work has appeared or is forthcoming in Pigeon Pages, Pidgeonholes, and Drunk Monkeys, among others.
-She currently lives in San Diego with her fiancée.
-You can read more of her work at www.marisacrane.org.
-Her twitter handle is @marisabcrane.
+Marisa Crane is a queer, nonbinary writer and editor.
+Their work has appeared or is forthcoming in Pigeon Pages, Pidgeonholes, and Drunk Monkeys, among others.
+They currently live in San Diego with their wife.
+You can read more of Marisa’s work at marisacrane.org and their twitter handle is @mcrane_12.